ablankz/bloader/slave_setup/ec2/ec2.md

 ## With TLS

-Copy the ca.cert generated on the Master side to the Slave.
+Copy the ca.crt generated on the Master side to the Slave.

 ``` sh
 chmod +x generate_certs.sh